cl-pcg is a permuted congruential generator implementation in pure

 (defparameter *gen* (make-pcg)) ;; Get three numbers (pcg-random *gen* 1000) ; => 708 (pcg-random *gen* 1000) ; => 964 (pcg-random *gen* 1000) ; => 400 ;; Rewind three steps (pcg-rewind *gen* 3) ;; Get the same three numbers (pcg-random *gen* 1000) ; => 708 (pcg-random *gen* 1000) ; => 964 (pcg-random *gen* 1000) ; => 400

-so they'll be fast even for ludicrously
+These functions are O(log₂(steps)) so they'll be fast even for ludicrously

-large values of steps
+large values of steps.

 The low-level API is what you want if you need raw speed.
 It consists of all

-ed inline for easy embedding into hot loops.
+functions are declaimed inline for easy embedding into hot loops.

 100 bytes of machine code, so it's suitable for inlining when you really need